 At 56%, Parliament was most frequently mentioned as the domain in which gender equality was doing well.
-This represents a statistically significant increase compared with the result for 2017 (48%).
+This represents a statistically significant increase compared

 Contrasting this, New Zealand's gender equality record in senior management was the least frequently mentioned (31%).
 In fact, over one-third of respondents rated the gender equality record in senior management as poor (36%).